Higher U(1)-gerbe connections in geometric prequantization: Examples

 \item At the same time it is known that the abelian Chern-Simons term in the 11-dimensional supergravity action relevant for $\mathrm{AdS}_7/\mathrm{CFT}_6$ is not in general just the abelian Chern-Simons term $\nabla_{7\mathrm{AbCS}}$ considered in the above references: more accurately it receives Green-Schwarz-type quantum corrections that make it a \emph{nonabelian} Chern-Simons term \cite{DLMCW}. \end{enumerate}

-In \cite{FiorenzaSatiSchreiber5Brane} we observed that these items together, taken at face value, imply that more generally it must be the quantum-corrected nonabelian 7d Chern-Simons Lagrangian inside 11-dimensional supergravity which is relevant for the holographic description of the 2-form sector of the 6d worldvolume theory of M5-branes.
-(See \cite{Freed} for comments on this 6d theory as an extended QFT related to extended 7d Chern-Simons theory.)
-Moreover, in \cite{FiorenzaSatiSchreiberCField} we observed that the natural lift of the ``flux quantization condition'' \cite{WittenEffectiveAction} -- which is an \emph{equation} between cohomology classes of fields in 11d-supergravity -- to moduli stacks of fields (hence to higher prequantum geometry) is given by the corresponding \emph{homotopy pullback} of these moduli fields, as usual in homotopy theory.
-We showed that this homotopy pullback is the smooth moduli 2-stack $\mathbf{B}\mathrm{String}^{2\mathbf{a}}_{\mathrm{conn}}$ of twisted $\mathrm{String}$-principal 2-connections, unifying the Spin-connection (the field of gravity) and the 3-form $C$-field into a single higher gauge field in higher prequantum geometry.

-The nonabelian 7-dimensional Chern-Simons-type Lagrangian on String-2-connections obtained this way in \cite{FiorenzaSatiSchreiber5Brane} is the sum of some cup product terms and one indecomposable term.
-Moreover, the refinement specifically of the indecomposable term to higher prequantum geometry is the stacky and differential refinement $\tfrac{1}{6}\hat{\mathbf{p}}_2$ of the universal fractional second Pontryagin class $\tfrac{1}{2}p_2$, which was constructed in \cite{FScSt} as reviewed in \ref{HigherCSFromLieIntegration} above:
+In \cite{FiorenzaSatiSchreiber5Brane}, we observed that these items together suggest that more generally it must be the quantum-corrected nonabelian 7d Chern-Simons Lagrangian inside 11-dimensional supergravity which is relevant for the holographic description of the 2-form sector of the 6d worldvolume theory of M5-branes.\footnote{See \cite{Freed} for comments on this 6d theory as an extended QFT related to extended 7d Chern-Simons theory.} Moreover, in \cite{FiorenzaSatiSchreiberCField} we observed that the natural lift of the ``flux quantization condition'' from \cite{WittenEffectiveAction}, which is an identity between cohomology classes of fields in 11d-supergravity, to the moduli stacks of the corresponding fields is given by a suitable homotopy pullback of these moduli fields, as usual in homotopy theory.
+In particular, we showed that this homotopy pullback is the smooth moduli 2-stack $\mathbf{B}\mathrm{String}^{2\mathbf{a}}_{\mathrm{conn}}$ of $2\mathbf{a}$-twisted $\mathrm{String}$-principal 2-connections, which unifies the Spin-connection (i.e., the field of gravity) and the 3-form $C$-field into a single higher gauge field.
+The nonabelian 7-dimensional Chern-Simons-type Lagrangian on String-2-connections obtained this way in \cite{FiorenzaSatiSchreiber5Brane} is the sum of some cup product terms and one indecomposable term, which, for the trivial twist, is a refinement $\tfrac{1}{6}\hat{\mathbf{p}}_2$ of the second fractional Pontryagin class $\tfrac{1}{6}p_2$:

 Quite independently of whatever role this extended 7d Chern-Simons theory has as a sector in $\mathrm{AdS}_7/\mathrm{CFT}_6$ duality, this is the natural next example in higher prequantum theory after that of 3d $\mathrm{Spin}$-Chern-Simons theory.

-In \cite{FScSt} it was shown that the prequantum 7-bundle of this nonabelian 7d Chern-Simons theory over the moduli stack of its instanton sectors, hence over $\mathbf{B}\mathrm{String}$, is the delooping of a smooth refinement of the \emph{Fivebrane group} \cite{SatiSchreiberStasheff} to the smooth Fivebrane 6-group of example \ref{LieGroupAsInfinityGroup}:
+Moreover, in \cite{FScSt} it was shown that the $\infty$-group extension of the smooth string 2-group classified by the cocycle $\nabla^0_\mathrm{CS}$ is a smooth refinement of the \emph{Fivebrane 6-group} \cite{SatiSchreiberStasheff, fivebranes}: